ouspg/LLM-Hackathon/README.md

 ```console
   python3 -m garak --list_probes
 ```
 You can run the probes on all available models in [Hugging Face Models](https://huggingface.co/models) (some require authentication and more computation power than others).
-For example, to run `malware.Evasion` probe on OpenAI's `GPT-2`, use the command:
+For example, to run `malwaregen.Evasion` probe on OpenAI's `GPT-2`, use the command:
 ```console
   python3 -m garak --model_type huggingface --model_name gpt2 --probes malwaregen.Evasion
 ```